 Southbourne Beach for Children

 Southbourne Beach is popular with families.
-Its distance from Bournemouth means it is usually a little less crowded than neighbouring beaches.
-It has a safe, patrolled beach.
-SOBO Beach has a children’s menu and an ice cream kiosk.
+Its distance from Bournemouth means it is usually a little less crowded than some neighbouring beaches.
+It offers a sandy, lifeguarded beach.
+SOBO Beach has a small children’s menu (fish & chips, hot dog, chicken or vegan goujons for £7.50) and an ice cream kiosk.
+They occasionally put on children’s events, such as art workshops.

 Dogs

 Dogs are not permitted on Southbourne Beach between May and September.
-There is a dog friendly beach to the right, between Southbourne Beach and Fisherman’s Walk Beach.
-If you have a hot dog, SOBO Beach sells doggie ice creams and donuts.
+There is a dog friendly beach just to the west, between Southbourne Beach and Fisherman’s Walk Beach.